 The Fish Farming Industry

 As you might imagine, overcrowding leads to a lot of poop and uneaten food, which results in water that is high in ammonia and low in oxygen.
 While the diets of their wild counterparts are varied, intensively farmed fishes receive formulated diets that are simply not as ideal.
 As in all cases of slaughter, some methods cause terrible suffering.
-Farmed fishes may be slaughtered by suffocation, cutting gills without stunning, gassing, freezing, and if they are “lucky” may be stunned first using electricity or blunt strikes to the head.
+Farmed fishes may be slaughtered by suffocation, cutting gills without stunning, gassing, freezing, and if they are “lucky” stunned first using electricity or blunt strikes to the head.

 For more information on the plight of fishes, check out FishFeel.